-Shark has taken a different approach and moved the motor all the way down where the cleaning head is along with that it also has moved the dirt bin right beside it.
-Shark calls this technology the “PowerHead”.
+Shark has taken a different approach and moved the motor all the way down where the cleaning head is.

 It also comes with a pair of brushes designed for both carpet and bare floor.

-- Dust cup (that pops up) is located on the main floor head
+- Dust bin is at the main floor tool

 - Telescopic handle

 - Swivel steering makes moving around furniture easy (it folds flat so you will have an easier time going under furniture

 - Lightweight at just 9 pounds (probably the lightest corded upright you’ll find in the market)

 - Swivel steering make this very maneuverable